mieweb/docs/content/functions/portal-management/supervisor-portal-setup.md

 2. <strong>Specify EJTA document type</strong>: Specify the document type to be used for EJTA.
 3. <strong>Specify EJTA employee approved task template name</strong>: Use the drop-down to select the appropriate employee-approved task template to be associated with the module.

+#### Questionnaire Link 1

+It is not recommended for use in databases on RC202503.
+Opt to use the Message Center - Send a Message feature instead.
+If utilized in databases on RC202503, the questionnaires utilized should be non-patient/non-employee specific.

+#### Questionnaire Link 2

+It is not recommended for use in databases on RC202503.
+Opt to use the Message Center - Send a Message feature instead.
+If utilized in databases on RC202503, the questionnaires utilized should be non-patient/non-employee specific.

+#### Questionnaire Link 3

+It is not recommended for use in databases on RC202503.
+Opt to use the Message Center - Send a Message feature instead.
+If utilized in databases on RC202503, the questionnaires utilized should be non-patient/non-employee specific.

 #### Reports

 The Reports module